GT-McDowell-Lab/PyCAC/docs/chapter5/grain_dir.md

 ### Description

-This command sets the grain aggregation direction and the overlap between adjacent grains along that direction, as shown in the first below:
+This command sets the grain stack direction and the overlap between adjacent grains along that direction, as shown in the figure below:

 ![grain-dir](fig/grain-dir.jpg)